Is Fear of Commitment Ruining Your Relationship?

 I can do all this through him who gives me strength. – Philippians 4:13

-If you struggle with anxiety know that the Bible offers hope.
-The verses above, along with many others throughout the Scriptures are good food for meditation and memorization.
+If you struggle with anxiety, know that the Bible offers hope.
+The verses above, along with many others throughout the Scriptures, are good food for meditation and memorization.
 When anxiety strikes, bring these passages to mind and rest in the calming assurance that God is in control.
+Newport Beach Christian Counseling can also provide guidance and support to help you navigate your journey toward peace.

 Photos: